not-first/autorestic-mcp/README.md

 # Autorestic MCP Server

+> [!IMPORTANT]
+> This MCP server assumes you have correctly set up [autorestic](https://autorestic.vercel.app/) on your machine, and have a valid pre-existing config file.

 An MCP (Model Context Protocol) server for managing and querying autorestic backup repositories.
 This server allows AI language models to easily access information about restic repositories through autorestic's command interface.

 ## Available Tools